CADs Having Trouble with RBC/CBC Blood Testing

 That is the trouble with us Lay people that do not have the technical or medical knowledge, or influence, to change any of this.
 We just see the waste and delay, and have to deal with the frustration.

-Yet have also seen the rare and compassionate professional that takes the time to go above and beyond, and get involved.
-The later are truly the few and far between these days.
+Lately it is rare to find a compassionate medical professional that takes the time to go above and beyond, and gets involved.
+They are truly the few and far between these days.
 They are truly appreciated.
 Real hero’s to CADs.

 The below document is verbatim from our written document from a Hospital Laboratory Manager.
 When Marilyn is in this hospital a copy of the below document must be presented at each blood draw.